How Many Cups of Water Are in a Water Bottle?

 Keep in mind that milk is also included in this figure for toddlers (1-3 years old).

-So if you purchase a 14 oz water bottle for your nine-year-old, they’llhey need to drink at least four bottles to get their daily recommended water intake.
+So if you purchase a 14 oz water bottle for your nine-year-old, they’ll need to drink at least four bottles to get their daily recommended water intake.

 Benefits of Drinking Enough Water Daily